hexops/vecty/README.md

 -	The scope of Vecty is only ~80% defined currently.
 -	There are a number of important [open issues](https://github.com/gopherjs/vecty/issues).

+For a list of projects currently using Vecty, see the [doc/projects-using-vecty.md](doc/projects-using-vecty.md) file.

 Community
 =========